-Total operating expenditure was 4% higher (\$501,401) compared to last year due to activity conducted on the Healthy Lifestyle Promotion Service and the Healthier Workplace Support Service campaigns.
+Total operating expenditure was 18% lower (\$2,201,511) compared to last year due to decreased media activity conducted by the Healthy Lifestyle Promotion Service and the Healthier Workplace Support Service campaigns.

 Overall, the financial performance of the Foundation continues to highlight the innovative and efficient actions of management and staff.